 The lack of access to data in transboundary river basins is an issue of great concern.
 There is an urgent need to use independently gathered water resources-related data sets in water conflicts that can be commonly understood by hydrologists, economists, agronomists, environmentalists, social scientists, legal experts and political scientists.

 A system of water accounting has so far been missing as an important element in the emerging system of global water governance.
-In view of the great water challenges that the world community is facing, the Institute and its partners the International Water Management Institute (IWMI) and the United Nations Food and Agriculture Organization (FAO) joined forces to pro-actively create and operationalize the research field of global water accounting.
+In view of the great water challenges that the world community is facing, IHE Delft and its partners the International Water Management Institute (IWMI), the United Nations Food and Agriculture Organization (FAO) and UNESCO World Water Assessment Program (WWAP) joined forces to pro-actively create and operationalize the research field of global water accounting.

 A special Chair of Global Water Accounting was created with support of DGIS from the Netherlands Ministry of Foreign Affairs in April 2014, that is a catalyst to provide open access data for areas with water insecurity, conflicts and scarcity.
 Wim is the scientific developer of Water Accounting Plus (WA+) analytical framework that produces the information on water flows, fluxes, consumptive use and services.
 Analogous to financial accounting, water accounting will be reported by means of fact sheets, tables and maps.
 More background and water accounts for sample basins can be found at www.wateraccounting.org.